How prepared is your quality management system for the new requirements of EU MDR for medical devices that will go into effect in less than a year?

 GENERAL SAFETY AND PERFORMANCE REQUIREMENTS

-One of the changes is that the previous MDD “essential requirements” are now referred to as General Safety and Performance Requirements (SPRs).
-These must be included in your QMS and you must replace the reference to essential requirements with the SPRs.
+One of the changes is that the previous MDD “essential requirements” are now referred to as General Safety and Performance Requirements (GSPRs).
+These must be included in your QMS and you must replace the reference to essential requirements with the GSPRs.

 The high level of what is required is outlined in the diagram below.
 You then must have all of the templates and forms in place to meet the requirements.